nautobot/nautobot-app-secrets-providers/docs/admin/providers/bitwarden_setup.md

 ## Bitwarden CLI provider

-This document describes the Bitwarden CLI provider for Nautobot Secrets Providers.
+This document describes the Bitwarden CLI Secrets Provider that is compatible with VaultWarden.
 The provider fetches secrets from a Bitwarden/VaultWarden vault by talking to a Bitwarden CLI instance that exposes an HTTP API (for example via `bw serve`).